 Personal data should only be collected to the extent that it is required for the specific purpose notified to the Data Subject, for example, in the Privacy Notice or at the point of collecting the Personal Data.
 Any data which is not necessary for that purpose should not be collected in the first place.

 The School will be clear with Data Subjects about why their Personal Data is being collected and how it will be processed.
-We cannot use Personal Data for new, different or incompatible purposes from that disclosed when it was first obtained unless we have informed the Data Subject of the new purposes and they have Consented where necessary.
+We cannot use Personal Data for new, different or incompatible purposes from that disclosed when it was first obtained unless we have informed the Data Subject of the new purposes and they have consented where necessary.

 Adequate, relevant and limited to what is necessary